Speciality: Internal Medicine Training (IMT)

 Why choose this programme

-Trainees appointed to these core medical training programmes would be expected to follow the CMT curriculum and obtain MRCP exam by the end of training.
+Trainees appointed to these internal medical training programmes would be expected to follow the IMT curriculum and obtain MRCP exam by the end of year 2 training.
 Opportunities and training in Quality Improvement are offered to all trainees.
 Research is encouraged and can be facilitated through existing strong links with the University of Aberdeen, but is not essential.

-Note the NES (North) CMT programme has been rated top in the UK in the GMC trainee survey for overall trainee satisfaction in 2010 and 2012 (2nd in 2011), with particular praise for the quality of the clinical experience offered to trainees.
+The NES CMT programme has been rated joint top in the UK in the GMC trainee survey for overall trainee satisfaction in 2019.

 The programme in the North provides a superb and varied grounding in the main internal medical specialities, with unparalleled opportunities for exposure to remote and rural medicine.
 Rotations are themed to address different training needs and incorporate experience of district general, remote and teaching hospitals, though some rotations are based solely in Aberdeen.
 The deanery is leading in the Acute Medicine (Remote and Rural Medicine) programme in Scotland and provides an opportunity to consider this option.

-There is ample opportunity for audit within CMT, with audit training provided as part of the teaching programme.
-The teaching programme consists ofmonthly Consultant-led tutorials designed to cover the curriculum and provide practical and up-to-the-minute advice on handling common medical presentations.
-There is separate MRCP (written) and PACES teaching available.
-Additionally, most clinical departments have their own educational meetings and there is a weekly Grand Round.
+There is ample opportunity for quality improvement within IMT, with QIP training provided as part of the teaching programme.
+Most clinical departments have their own educational meetings and there is a weekly Grand Round.
 Involvement with research is not expected but is strongly encouraged.

 Appropriate use of study leave is actively encouraged.
 There are a number of locally-run courses (e.g. IMPACT) and use of the study leave budget is encouraged to allow attendance at these or other non-local courses.